What does “Apprenticeship” mean?

 - Must pass a drug test

-- Must have a valid California driver’s license
+- Must have a valid Government issued Identification

 How do I get in the apprenticeship program?

+You can submit an application online at our website (www.norcaltc.org).
 Applications are accepted from March 1 through June 30.
-All applicants are invited to a one-day orientation that is usually held in San Ramon.
+All applicants are invited to a one-day orientation that is held in San Ramon.
 Here, you will get additional information about how the program operates.
-Candidates will also participate in a hands-on skills assessment and an oral interview.
+Candidates will also participate in a hands-on skills assessment and an interview.
 Those who receive a passing score are placed on a ranked list according to their score.
-You may remain on the list for up to two years.
+You may remain on the list for up to one year.
 Your time on the list may vary depending on how great the need for additional apprentices is.